21 SIS Epidemic Across a Dynamic Network

 sim <- netsim(est, param, init, control)

 Printing the model output lists the inputs and outputs of the model.
 The output includes the sizes of the compartments (s.num is the number susceptible and i.num is the number infected) and flows (si.flow is the number of infections and is.flow is the number of recoveries).
-Methods for extracting this output is discussed below.
+Methods for extracting this output are discussed below.

 Code